forbesguthrie/forbesguthrie.github.io/README.md

 # forbesguthrie.github.io
-GitHub Page for forbesguthrie.me domain
+GitHub page for forbesguthrie.com domain
+Instructions for setup will follow in a blog post shortly